 Calcium and magnesium are used for stress relief and help support the nervous center.
 Calcium has a natural tranquilizing effect and can help ease symptoms of anxiety.
 Here is an article with more information about calcium and magnesium.
 If you’re taking calcium you need to a make sure you have adequate vitamin B levels because a B-6 deficiency will make it difficult for your body to absorb the calcium.
 Studies have shown that magnesium deficiency is widespread.
 If you drink a lot of caffeine you could have a deficiency because magnesium levels are partially controlled by the kidneys but caffeine can cause your body to release the magnesium instead of keeping some of it.
 A magnesium deficiency can also cause muscle cramps, fibromyalgia, anxiety and difficulty sleeping.
 If you want to start taking calcium and magnesium talk to your Doctor.

-Taking supplements has really helped me manage my anxiety and I hope it will help you too.
+Taking vitamins for anxiety has really helped me manage my anxiety and I hope it will help you too.
 These are only a few of the supplements you could take so be sure to talk to your Doctor to get more information about supplements you could take.
 I’ve even my Doctor test all my levels and to make a plan of supplements to address the deficiencies I had.
 If you’re feeling bad do something about it.
 Don’t just accept it and suffer in silence.
 If you’re interested in reading more about anxiety you can find my other articles here.

-I am not a licensed therapist.
+I am not a licensed therapist or mental health professional.
 If you are suffering from a major disorder and need treatment please seek the help of a professional.
 If you need help finding a mental health care provider call 1-800-662-HELP (4357) or visit BetterHelp to talk to a certified therapist online at an affordable price.
 You can download a free printable list of hotlines here and join the free mental health support group on Facebook here.
 This post contains affiliate links, you can read my full disclosure policy here.